wvwatson/bdd-legacy/README.markdown

 **Why would you want to test a legacy system, such as a classic Asp application?**

 One reason would be so that you could modify it safely.
 A BDD approach to legacy maintenance also lets you rewrite a system piece by piece.
-Since in many instances the *system is the spec*, you would do well to document whatever you touch since you usually own that code afterwards.
+In many instances the *system is the spec*.
+This means you would do well to document whatever you touch since you usually own that code afterwards.
+BDD provides the best form of documentation I know of in the form of *executable documentation*.

 **Requirements**